UK Tax Risk Management Policy

 Liberty Mutual Insurance’s Principles and Code of Business Ethics and Conduct

-Liberty Mutual Insurance’s tax governance and tax risk management is aligned with the overall Principles and Code of Business Ethics and Conduct.
+Liberty Mutual Insurance’s tax governance and tax risk management is aligned with its Identity and Values and Code of Business Ethics and Conduct.
 To deliver on our culture of continuous improvement and steadfast integrity, we foster an environment of support, empowerment, and collaboration.

-- We treat people with dignity and respect
+- Put people first: Act with empathy, dignity and respect.

 The Code applies to all Liberty Mutual Insurance employees, officers and directors, whenever and wherever we do business or act on behalf of Liberty.

 - We act responsibly and honestly and do the right thing.
-As Liberty employees we lead with integrity and treat each other, our customers and those in our communities with empathy, dignity and respect.
+The way we conduct our business is essential to our reputation and the trust we build with our customers.
+The Code guides our ethical behavior and puts our values into practice.
+While the Code offers guidance on specific legal requirements, an ethical workplace is about more than complying with the law.
+As Liberty employees, we treat each other, our customers and those in our communities with empathy, dignity and respect.

-- Raise Compliance Concerns: We have a responsibly to speak up if we suspect behavior that violates the Code or any laws or regulations.
+- Raise Compliance Concerns:.
+We have a responsibility to speak up if we suspect behavior that violates the Code or any laws or regulations.
 It’s critical that employees are comfortable raising compliance and ethics concerns and we do not tolerate retaliation.
+As a global insurer, Liberty Mutual has worldwide resources to help employees act with integrity.

 Approach to Tax Risk and Risk Tolerance